 - Organic deli meats.
 Meat sourced from animals that are grass-fed and not injected with any growth hormones or antibiotics is the best option during pregnancy.

-- Salt-free deli meat: Always consider low-sodium options to keep your sodium levels under check (5).
-It prevents issues such as hypertension during pregnancy.
+- Low salt deli meat: Always consider low-sodium options to keep your sodium levels under check (5).
+It prevents issues such as hypertension and water retention during pregnancy.

-- Go for nitrite-free ones: Nitrates, being carcinogenic, can lead to health issues (6).
+- Go for nitrite-free ones: Nitrates, being carcinogenic, can lead to health issues.
 They are added to meats to give them a red and fresh look.
 If you are taking the packaged deli meat that contains nitrites or nitrates, be sure to limit the quantity.

 - Store meats for not more than three days: This helps to prevent any risk of food poisoning.
-Make sure to keep the meats in an airtight container and throw out the leftover meat if it is more than three days old (7).
+Make sure to keep the meat in an airtight container and discard the leftover meat if it is more than three days old (6).

 Excessive consumption of deli meats may pose some health risks to the mother and the baby.